 This blog is a spinoff from my Psychology Today blog of the same name, established in 2009.
-As PT grows more restrictive, I’m migrating my longer-form content to this site.
-The blog (in both locations!) explores what it’s like to have anorexia nervosa and to recover from it, emphasising the crucial role of behaviour change (relearning how to eat) as the fulcrum between psychological and physiological healing.
-My posts link the personal experience (mine and what I’ve learned of other people’s) with the scientific research, and trace the connections between anorexia and the rest of life, from career and friendship to sex and sport.
+As PT grows more restrictive on length and content, I’m migrating my longer-form content to this site.
+The PT blog explores what it’s like to have anorexia nervosa and to recover from it, emphasising the crucial role of behaviour change (especially relearning how to eat) as the pivot between psychological and physiological healing.
+This personal one strays further from illness and recovery to ask (and answer) wider questions about what it means to live well.
 You can find out more about the original blog, including a full list of posts by theme, here.
 Or explore the new homegrown collection below.

 Help shape the future of an unpublished book about recovery from anorexia.
 A new study investigates the effects of reading a book about recovery from anorexia designed specifically to encourage positive therapeutic effects and discourage harmful responses.
 I’m excited to announce an opportunity to take part in an experiment investigating how reading habits and eating…

 The Mathematics of Optimization in Recovery